Cleaning messy data

 The sample project join table lookup demonstrates looking up a city name using a ZIP Code.
 Lookup tables are handy for conversions of the form "given A, produce B".
 For example:

-• Given an SIC code, find the description.
+Given an SIC code, find the description.

-• Given a city, find the population.
+Given a city, find the population.

 If the reference tables for such lookups are very large, the Table Lookup tool may use more memory than you like, because it stores the entire table in memory.
 Using Join for table lookups is a more memory-efficient approach.
-It is slower, but if you pre-sort the lookup table on the key field, it will be reasonably fast.
+It's slower, but if you pre-sort the lookup table on the key field, it will be reasonably fast.

 Using Join to verify relational integrity